-□ Discuss equity and individual needs of students. ☐ Use student input and feedback to maintain an academic focus on rigor☐ Build student interests into lessons (i.e. incorporate cultural connections) Remain calm in response to inflammatory situations ☐ remain calm in response to inflammatory situations ☐ Instract with each subdent in the same calm and controlled fashion ☐ Remain objective and in control by not demonstrating personal offense at student misconduct ☐ Calebrates subdents individual defensity, uniqueness, and cultural traditions
+□ Discuss equity and individual needs of students. ☐ Use student input and feedback to maintain an academic focus on rigor☐ Build student interests into lessons (i.e. incorporate cultural connections) Build suscent in Personal Interests to high find or entitions and the state of the growth mindset).
+Use students personal interests to highlight or entitions consisted salls (e.g. cuthvating a growth mindset).
+Employer and the properties of the properties and excomplishment of excounting the Engage in consensations with students about events in that fees outside of school.
+When appropriate, upon a humon analysis playful dislayage with students.
+Use oncertainties (signate is one, or mile, nod, "high fees", part on shoulder, thumbs up, fist bump, silant applause, eye contact, Remain calm in response to inflammatory situations ☐ remain calm in response to inflammatory situations ☐ Instract with each subdent in the same calm and controlled fashion ☐ Remain objective and in control by not demonstrating personal offense at student misconduct ☐ Calebrates subdents individual defensity, uniqueness, and cultural traditions

 Example Student Evidence of Desired Effect (Parcent of students that demonstrate achievement of the desired effect that their actions show they feel valued and part of the classroom community.
 Student evidence is obtained during group activities and/or student work.
 Check all that apply.)
-Change behavior when the teacher demonstrates understanding of their interests and diverse backgrounds □ Change behavior when the teacher demonstrates undenstanding of their interests and diverse teackgrounds □ Demonstrate vertical and nonewhall behaviors that indicate they feel accepted by their teacher □ Respond positively to renearbal interactions with the teacher □ Respond positively to nonearbal interactions with the teacher □ Readily share their purposetives and thinking with the teacher □ Describe their teacher as respectful and responsive to the diverse needs of each student □ Actions show students trust the teacher to advisorate for their teacher to a positive classroom community through interactions with peers □ Contribute to a positive classroom community through interactions with peers □ Example Adaptations a teacher can make after monitoring student evidence and determining how many students demonstrate the desired effect (Check all that apply) Seek additional input from students Seek additional resources for self and students
+Change behavior when the teacher demonstrates understanding of their interests and diverse backgrounds □ Change behavior when the teacher demonstrates undenstanding of their interests and diverse teackgrounds □ Demonstrate vertical and nonewhall behaviors that indicate they feel accepted by their teacher □ Respond positively to renearbal interactions with the teacher □ Respond positively to nonearbal interactions with the teacher □ Readily share their purposethers and thinking with the teacher □ Describe their teacher as respectful and responsive to the diverse needs of each student □ Actions show students trust the teacher to advisorate for their teacher to a chickled the teacher to advisorate for their teacher to action show students trust the teacher to advisorate for their teacher to action show students trust the teacher to after continuing their properties.

+Cample Adaptations a teacher can make after monitoring student evidence and determining how many students demonstrate the desired effect (Check all that apply) Seek additional input from students Seek additional resources for self and students

 Not Using (0) Beginning (1) Developing (2) Applying (3) Innovating (4) Strategy was called for but not exhibited.
 Uses strategy incorrectly or with parts missing.
 Teacher behaviors foster a sense of classroom community by acknowledgement and respect for the dherasty of each student, but less than the majority of students are displaying the desired effect.
-Teacher behaviors beter a sames of classroom community by acknowledgement and nespect for the dhearsity of each student.
+Teacher behaviors beter a sames of classroom community by acknowledgement and nespect for the diversity of each student.
 The desired effect is displayed in the majority of students.
-As a result of monitoring all students, the teacher intentionally plans and integrates multiple strategies or behaviors associated with this element or the teacher adapts strategies to meet the specific needs of students to ensure the desired effect is evident in all students.
+As a result of monitoring all students, the taucher intentionally plans and integrates multiple strategies or behaviors associated with this element or the taucher adapts strategies to meet the specific needs of students to ensure the desired effect is evident in all students.